hyperledger-labs/zeto/zkp/circuits/README.md

 ### Export the verification key

-The verification key is used by verifier code (either offchain with a JS library or onchain with Solidity).
+The verification key is used by verifier code (either off-chain with a JS library or onchain with Solidity).
 This can be derived from the proving key above.

 ```console
 snarkjs zkey export verificationkey ~/proving-keys/CIRCUIT_FILE_NAME.zkey ~/proving-keys/CIRCUIT_FILE_NAME-vkey.json